 Are you in the process of applying for an immigrant visa at a U.S. embassy or consulate abroad?
-If so, one of the important steps is to must submit an electronic form called the DS-260.
-Its purpose is to convey some information to the National Visa Center (NVC), which is responsible for collecting some information from you and transferring your file to a U.S. consulate near where you live.
+If so, one of the important steps is to submit an electronic form called the DS-260.
+Its purpose is to convey information to the National Visa Center (NVC), which is responsible for gathering additional information and documents and transferring your file to a U.S. consulate near where you live.

 The DS-260 application can be submitted only online, and only after you have paid your required visa processing fees.
 There may be a few days’ delay between the time you pay your fees and when you will be allowed to access the form.

 Go to the Immigrant Visa “Sign In” page of the U.S. Department of State’s Consular Electronic Application Center (CEAC) and log in.
 Type in your NVC Case Number (located on the letter you received from NVC) to access the application.
 Then click “Start Now” in the “Applicant Information” section under the heading “IV Application.”
 You will also need your Invoice I.D.
 Number.

 The form consists of quite a few pages, which ask you a number of questions.
 There will be biographical questions, such as all names used, all addresses where you have lived, work and educational history, and family member information.

 You will also be asked questions to determine whether you are admissible to the United States.
 (U.S. law has a number of grounds of “inadmissibility,” such as commission of crimes, presenting a security risk, or being a likely "public charge," or someone who will require government assistance due to financial need.)